How to compare errors and omissions insurance quotes

 Let’s say your E&O insurance has an aggregate limit of $2 million and a per occurrence limit of $1 million.
 Your first million-dollar professional liability lawsuit is covered, as is your second.
 But you really want to avoid another negligence claim, because those two lawsuits put you at your policy’s threshold.
 Your errors and omissions policy won’t pay another claim until it’s renewed.

-Apply online now with TechInsurance to get tech E&O quotes (also known as professional liability insurance) for your business, and keep these six factors in mind when you evaluate your quotes.
+Apply online now with TechInsurance to get quotes for E&O insurance (also known as professional liability insurance) for your business, and keep these six factors in mind when you evaluate quotes from different insurance companies.